mmaraya/ipforensics/README.md

     sudo ipforensics -i eth0 -c 250

-To read the first 125 packets from network device eth0 and save to out.txt, use:
+To read the first 125 packets from network device eth0 and write or append results to out.txt, use:

     sudo ipforensics -i eth0 -c 125 -w out.txt

 License
 -------